tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Static vectors (see {{static-vectors}}):

-* `Extension.extension_data` for any extension in `expected_extensions` whose value does not depend on the vector length field.
+* `Extension.extension_data` for any extension in `expected_extensions` whose value is self-delimiting (e.g., fixed length).
 This applies only to the corresponding message.
 * The `extensions` field of the corresponding message, if `allow_additional` is false.

 In JSON, this value is represented as a dictionary with three keys: